-1. The achievement of the tasks entrusted to the Community shall be ensured by: - an ASSEMBLY,
+- 1. The tasks entrusted to the Community shall be carried out by the following institutions:

+- a EUROPEAN PARLIAMENT,

 - a COUNCIL,

 - a COMMISSION,

+- a COURT OF JUSTICE,

-- a COURT OF JUSTICE.
+- a COURT OF AUDITORS.

-Each of these institutions shall act within the limits of the powers conferred upon it by this Treaty.
+Each institution shall act within the limits of the powers conferred upon it by this Treaty.

-2. The Council and the Commission shall be assisted by an Economic and Social Committee acting in a consultative capacity.
+2. The Council and the Commission shall be assisted by an Economic and Social Committee acting in an advisory capacity.